 As the name implies, tumbled stone tiles are literally tumbled in a drum or other enclosure along with small stones or other abrasives to give the stone a smoothed finish that often has slightly chipped and rounded corners and edges and an almost sandblasted like appearance.
 Basically, a tumbled stone tile will resemble a weather worn stone.
 Due to the potential for breakage during the tumbling process its uncommon to find tumbled stone tiles in sizes over 18 x 18 or 12 x 12.
 Tumbled stone tiles in smaller sizes are popular for mosaics or back splashes.
 Tumbled stone tile requires a wide grout seam.

 Natural Cleft is a surface finish created by splitting the stone instead of mechanically cutting it.
 Stones like Slate, Quartzite, and Sandstone are formed in layers and create unique textured faces when the stone is split.
-Natural Cleft stone tiles tend to have uneven textured surface, but are still usable for flooring.
+Natural Cleft stone tiles tend to have an uneven textured surface but are still usable for flooring.
 Natural Cleft tile is very slip resistant, making it a great choice for kitchens, bathrooms, outdoor patios and walkways, and around pools.

 Flamed Red Maple Leaf Granite tile sample